-3. Are Espinheira Santa Supplements Safe for Healthy Individuals with MRE11 Mutation Associated Genetic Risk?
+3. What about Espinheira Santa Supplements for Healthy Individuals with TET2 Mutation associated Genetic Risk?

-MRE11 mutation causes biochemical pathways/processes like Estrogen Signaling, Angiogenesis, Stem Cell Signaling, Interferon Signaling and Growth Factor Signaling to get impacted.
+TET2 mutation causes biochemical pathways/processes like MAPK Signaling and Oncogenic Cancer Epigenetics to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Espinheira Santa should be avoided when the genetic panel identifies a mutation of MRE11 for Breast Cancer.
-Espinheira Santa impacts pathways/processes like Estrogen Signaling and Angiogenesis and creates adverse effects with MRE11 and related conditions.
+Espinheira Santa should not be taken when the genetic panel identifies mutation of TET2 for Chronic Myelomonocytic Leukemia.
+Espinheira Santa impacts pathways/processes like MAPK Signaling and creates adverse conditions with TET2.

-4. Are Espinheira Santa Supplements Safe for Healthy Individuals with SMARCA4 Mutation Associated Genetic Risk?
+4. What about Espinheira Santa Supplements for Healthy Individuals with JAK2 Mutation associated Genetic Risk?

-SMARCA4 is one of the genes available in panels for cancer risk testing.
-SMARCA4 mutation causes biochemical pathways/processes like P53 Signaling, Epithelial to Mesenchymal Transition, Stem Cell Signaling, Angiogenesis and DNA Repair to get impacted.
+JAK2 is one of the genes available in panels for cancer risk testing.
+JAK2 mutation causes biochemical pathways/processes like Chemokine Signaling, Cytokine Signaling, JAK-STAT Signaling and Immune Checkpoints to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Espinheira Santa supplements when the genetic panel identifies mutation in SMARCA4 for Sarcoma.
-Espinheira Santa impacts pathways/processes like P53 Signaling and Epithelial to Mesenchymal Transition and creates a supportive effect in those with SMARCA4 mutation and related conditions.
+Espinheira Santa supplements may be considered when the genetic panel identifies mutations in JAK2 for Myeloproliferative Neoplasms.
+Espinheira Santa impacts pathways/processes like Chemokine Signaling and creates a canceling effect in those individuals with JAK2 mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Espinheira Santa, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Espinheira Santa are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.